Ahmedsk143/Image-Processing-API/README.md

 # Additional Features

-1. Modify the thumbnail filename to include the image size to allow for multiple sizes of the same image.
+1. The thumbnail filename includes the image size to allow for multiple sizes of the same image.
+2. Logging into the server terminal to record when images are processed or accessed.
+3. A front-end for uploading more images to the full-size directory.
+4. A front-end to display the thumbnail directory.
+5. A front-end to select how to process a selected image.

 # Built with